jeremy-collette/terminal2tanks/week06/week06.md

 ## What is a function?
 * A function allows us to repeat code in different sections of our code without copying and pasting.
-* It takes in arguments, and can (optionally) return a value.
+* It can take in arguments, and can return a value.
 * Consider the following example:

 ```python